debug-stick/karma/README.md

 # karma
 A cuberite plugin that effects players by their deeds.
+That mean you will get 'Sin' when doing something bad, such as damage forest or kill animals...
+Inversely,you will get 'Merits' when doing something well,such as plant trees and kill mobs...
+So,if you more 'Sin' than 'Merits',you may get punishment when you respawn or be going berserk, else get reword or get skill treatment.